How can social casino affiliates create landing pages for paid traffic?

 Design and copy considerations

-Design and copy should reduce cognitive load and guide a single decision.
+Design and copy should reduce cognitive load and guide one decision.
 Prioritize clarity through concise headlines, scannable layouts, and a strong visual hierarchy.
-Use white space and clear affordances so users immediately understand the action you want them to take.
-Avoid multiple competing CTAs that fragment attention and dilute conversion signals.
+Use white space, clear spacing, and obvious tap targets so visitors immediately understand what the page is asking them to do.

 - Prioritize clarity: concise headlines, scannable layouts, strong visual hierarchy